tapp-ai/open-source/README.md

 - Snippet imports are not supported
 - Because all previews are built together as a [multi-page app](https://vite.dev/guide/build#multi-page-app), the Vite configuration from `previews.vite` will apply to every preview
+- Security considerations must be made because previews are hosted on the same origin